FRANÇAIS

 Can autism be diagnosed with artificial intelligence?
 A narrative review

-Chaddad, Ahmad, Li, Jiali, Lu, Qizong, Li, Yujie, Okuwobi, Idowu Paul, Tanougast, Camel, Desrosiers, Christian and Niazi, Tamim.
+Chaddad, Ahmad, Li, Jiali, Lu, Qizong, Li, Yujie, Okuwobi, Idowu Paul, Tanougast, Camel, Desrosiers, Christian et Niazi, Tamim.
 2021. « Can autism be diagnosed with artificial intelligence?
 A narrative review ».
 Diagnostics, vol. 11, nº 11.

 Compte des citations dans Scopus : 7.